macewanCS/Nodepad--/spec/spec.md

 #Using the Ticketing System

+#General Design

+Our system will be designed similarly to the design of the [EPL website](https://www.epl.ca/).
+This should give users some baseline familiarity with the system.

 ##Logging in
 When you first navigate to the site, you will be prompted to login using a username and password.
 You must have a previously created EPL account to login to the system.
 This initial page also has the option to let users recover a forgotten password.